Tensor Decompositions for Count Data that Leverage Stochastic and Deterministic Optimization: Background and related work

 \subsection{Notation and conventions}

-The field of real numbers and the ring of integers are denoted as $\R$ and $\Z$, respectively.
-The real numbers and integers restricted to non-negative values are denoted as $\R_+$ and $\Z_+$, respectively.
+The set of real numbers and integers are denoted as $\R$ and $\Z$, respectively.
+The real numbers and integers restricted to nonnegative values are denoted as $\R_+$ and $\Z_+$, respectively.
 The \emph{order} of a tensor is the number of \textit{dimensions} or \textit{ways}.
 Each tensor dimension is called a \textit{mode}.
 A scalar (tensor of order zero) is represented by a lowercase letter, e.g., $x$.
 A bold lowercase letter denotes a vector (tensor of order one), e.g., $\vec{v}$.
 A matrix (tensor of order two) is denoted by a bold capital letter, e.g., $\mat{A} \in \R^{m \times n}$.
 Tensors of order three and higher are expressed with a bold capital script letter, e.g., $\tns{X} \in \R^{m \times n \times p}$.
-Values \emph{derived}, \emph{computed}, \emph{approximated}, or \emph{estimated} are typically written with a hat or a tilde---e.g., $\tns{\widehat{M}} \in \R^{m \times n \times p}$ may be a tensor model of parameters fit to data and $\mat{\widetilde{\Sigma}} \in \R^{n \times n}$ may be a diagonal matrix containing approximate singular values of a matrix.
+Values \emph{computed}, \emph{approximated}, or \emph{estimated} are typically written with a hat---e.g., $\tns{\widehat{M}} \in \R^{m \times n \times p}$.

-The $i$-th entry of a vector $\vec{v}$ is denoted $v_i$, the $(i,j)$ entry of a matrix $\mat{M}$ is denoted $m_{ij}$, and the $(i,j,k)$ entry of a three-way tensor $\tns{T}$ is denoted $t_{ijk}$.
-Indices are scalar values that can range from 1 to a value denoted by the capitalized version of the index variable, e.g., $i = 1,\ldots,I$.
+The $i$-th entry of a vector $\vec{v}$ is denoted $v_i$, the $(i,j)$ entry of a matrix $\mat{M}$ is denoted $m_{ij}$, and the $(i,j,k)$ entry of a three-way tensor $\tns{X}$ is denoted $x_{ijk}$. \emph{Fibers} are the higher-order analogue of matrix rows and columns.
+Indices are integer values that range from 1 to a value denoted by the capitalized version of the index variable, e.g., $i = 1,\ldots,I$.
 We use MATLAB-style notation for subarrays formed from a subset of indices of a vector, matrix, or tensor mode.
 We use the shorthand $i_j \colon i_k$ when the subset of indices forming a subarray is the range $i_j,\ldots,i_k$.
-The special case of a colon $\colon$ by itself indicates all elements of a mode, e.g., the $j$-th column of the matrix $\mat{A}$ is $\mat{A}(\colon,j) = \mat{A}(i_1 \colon i_{I}, j)$.
+The special case of a colon $\colon$ by itself indicates all elements of a mode, e.g., the $j$-th column or mode-1 fiber of the matrix $\mat{A}$ is $\mat{A}(\colon,j) = \mat{A}(i_1 \colon i_{I}, j)$.
 We use the \textit{multi-index}

 as a convenient shorthand for the $(i_1, i_2, \ldots, i_d)$ entry of a $d$-way tensor.